HAJEKEL/cor_mdp_ahold/README.md

 ## Installation

+**IMPORTANT**: For people familiar with the simulation from the KRR course in the previous quarter, we will not be using a singularity environment this time.
+This is because singularity containers are write-only and for the MDP course we expect you will need the ability to install additional dependencies.
+Instead we will suggest you to install things locally.

 Our code is made to be run on Ubuntu 20.04 with [ROS noetic](http://wiki.ros.org/noetic/Installation).
 Also, make sure that the [moveit](https://moveit.ros.org/install/) library is installed, as well as the catkin build tool.